Rizkiw/wedding-invitation/README.md

  - Pre-wedding Video
  - And more..
 - also, this web-app has QR Guest Generator
-- and Guest Tikcet Viewer
+- and Guest Ticket Viewer

 Tech Stack:
 - GatsbyJs